xiaoshan1994/xiaoshan1994.github.io/archetypes/post.md

 {{</* youtube pnJTi82umYY */>}}
 {{</* vimeo 547868060 */>}}

-The first sentence shown in index list with a full stop.
+The first sentence as a summary showing in the index list needs a full stop.